ysBach/amateur_astro_cat/README.md

-To use this simple python script, du
+To use this simple python script,

 ```
 $ cd <where you want to save it>